It’s my job to help people find autonomy with food.

 You delay the day when you start living the life you want until you’re “thin enough” to deserve it.

-When my clients begin to work through their issues and normalise their relationship with food, what they seem to appreciate most is the sheer freedom from the stress around eating.
+When my clients begin to work through their issues and find autonomy in their relationship with food, what they seem to appreciate most is the sheer freedom from the stress around eating.

 Any reduction in size because they’re eating exactly what satisfies them and are working with their metabolism is simply an added bonus.
 The real joy is feeling OK around food because they know they can have exactly what they feel like.